syncfusion-content/windowsforms-docs/WindowsForms/Rating-Control/Overview.md

 ---
 layout: post
-title: Overview of Windows Forms Rating Control control | Syncfusion
+title: Overview of Windows Forms Rating Control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms Rating Control, its elements and more details.
 platform: WindowsForms
 control: Rating